 Additions and renovations to your home will dictate whether you need to increase your homeowners insurance coverage.

-Let’s say you plan to build an addition onto your home to enable your parents to come to live with you, as is often the case as Baby Boomers retire or have health issues.
+Let’s say you plan to build an addition onto your home so your parents can live with you.
+This is often the case as Baby Boomers retire or have health issues.
 This addition will increase the value of your home.

 Or you’re planning to construct an outdoor deck.
-You might not think about that entertaining space as a ‘living area’ that needs to be covered by insurance.
+You might not think about that entertaining space as a ‘living area’ that needs insurance coverage.
 But there are risks of damage, destruction or injury that can occur there.
 You’d have to let your insurance company know about that deck in order to have it fully covered as part of your living space.

 How do you determine the right homeowners insurance coverage?

 Your financial professional can help connect you with a top-quality home insurance agent.
 They can offer advice for situations you might not think about that may require additional coverage such as flood or earthquake coverage.
 Together, you can assess your home insurance policy needs for coverage of:

 You’ll determine the highest deductible you can afford, assess for what inflation can potentially do in the future, and think beyond the Now to get coverage for your future projects.